airsonic/airsonic-docs/install/windows.md

 title: Windows Installation
 permalink: /docs/install/windows/
 ---
 This page describes how to install Airsonic under Windows as Stand-alone WAR, without using Tomcat.
-It also contains information how to setup Airsonic as as Windows Service and let it run under an own user account.
+It also contains information about how to setup Airsonic as a Windows Service and let it run under an own user/service account.

-> **NOTE**: If you like to run Airsonic by using HTTPS, take a look at the Proxy section about [IIS](/docs/proxy/iis/).
+> **NOTE**: If you like to run Airsonic by using HTTPS, take a look at the proxy section about [IIS](/docs/proxy/iis/).

 ##### Prerequisites

 Download the latest [Airsonic Release](https://github.com/airsonic/airsonic/releases), you need the `airsonic.war`.

 Install [OpenJDK](https://openjdk.java.net) or another Java implementation.
 If you're using vanilla Airsonic, make sure you use version 13 or below.
-For Airsonic Advanced you need to have at least version 11, but 14 is fine as well.
+For Airsonic Advanced with 11.0.0 or newer you need to have at least version 11, but 14 is fine as well.
 Make sure to add Java to your `PATH` variable.

-If you like to run Airsonic as a Windows service, download the [Non-Sucking Service Manager (NSSM)](https://nssm.cc/download).
+If you like to run Airsonic as a Windows Service, download the [Non-Sucking Service Manager (NSSM)](https://nssm.cc/download).

 ##### Install Airsonic

-Before you start, doublecheck if Java is working as expected.
+Before we start, doublecheck if Java is working as expected and you setup the `PATH` environment variable right.
 Open a command prompt or the PowerShell console and type `java -version`.
 This should print the installed Java version.

-Create a new directory and `C:\Program Files\Airsonic` copy `airsonic.war` to this folder.
+Create a new directory `C:\Program Files\Airsonic` and move the `airsonic.war` to this folder.

-Create a `airsonic.cmd` file and add the following content.
+Create a `airsonic.cmd` file in this folder and add the following content.

 ```
 java -Dairsonic.home="C:\\Program Files\\Airsonic" -Dserver.port=4040 -jar airsonic.war